tiepdotme/marabesi.com/_posts/2017-03-19-intel-galileo-and-debian.md

 Grab the latest link from the image list, download the image called **galileo.img_v.1.0.0.7z**, in case of not found or any error
 I've uploaded my own [image on google drive](https://drive.google.com/file/d/0B8eXZIvTLcpjdlNKRDdYVGVWRWs/view?usp=sharing).

+> Use the credential "user" and the password "user"

 The next step will be to create a bootable SD Card within the Debian image, as Intel provide us a good tutorial to achieve this
  I'm not going to focus on installing the image.
 Visit this [link](https://software.intel.com/en-us/get-started-galileo-linux-step1) to instructions in how to setup the image.